probmods/dippl/chapters/06-mcmc.md

 print(Enumerate(skewBinomial))
 ~~~

-For the Metropolis-Hastings sampler, we add a step which accepts or rejects the new state to the earlier algorithm.
+For the Metropolis-Hastings (MH) sampler, the new step we add to the earlier algorithm accepts or rejects the new state.
 The probability of acceptance is given by:

 ~~~
 function MHacceptProb(trace, oldTrace, regenFrom){